astral-sh/docs/site/uv/reference/cli/index.md

 - `json`: Display the result in JSON format
 ```

-[`--package`](#uv-sync--package) *package* : Sync for a specific package in the workspace.
+[`--package`](#uv-sync--package) *package* : Sync for specific packages in the workspace.

 ```
-The workspace's environment (`.venv`) is updated to reflect the subset of dependencies declared by the specified workspace member package.
+The workspace's environment (`.venv`) is updated to reflect the subset of dependencies declared by the specified workspace member packages.

-If the workspace member does not exist, uv will exit with an error.
+If any workspace member does not exist, uv will exit with an error.
 ```

 [`--prerelease`](#uv-sync--prerelease) *prerelease* : The strategy to use when considering pre-release versions.